mozilla/pkipolicy/rootstore/policy.md

-2. Intermediate certificates which have at least one valid, unrevoked chain up to such a CA certificate and which are not technically constrained such that they are unable to issue server or email certificates.
+2. Intermediate certificates which have at least one valid, unrevoked chain up to such a CA certificate and which are not technically constrained such that they are unable to issue working server or email certificates.
 Such technical constraints could consist of either:
    * an Extended Key Usage (EKU) extension which does not contain either of the id-kp-serverAuth and id-kp-emailProtection EKUs; or:
    * name constraints which do not allow SANs of any of the following types: